Lin00zz00/SingleCooked/README.md

 6. Use Immersal to scan the model of your kitchen and import it into Unity for a personalized cooking environment! 🏠

-7. Adjust the motion paths of VegtableElves based on the current kitchen model to make them feel right at home!
+7. Adjust the motion paths of VegetableElves based on the current kitchen model to make them feel right at home!

 8. Export to iPhone/iPad and share your cooking creations with the world! 🎉